 Photographic and video evidence of any kind is automatically accepted as genuine and unimpeachable.
-If someone either one, and it shows you doing something bad, then you're screwed.
+If someone has either one, and it shows you doing something bad, then you're screwed.
 The possibility that it could be digitally faked is never even considered unless the provenance of the evidence is central to the plot — and when it is proven, it is a great shock and surprise to all who were fooled by it.

 Every show these days involves digital manipulation of some sort, right down to digitally adding the credits over the action and "fade to black."
 This usually includes the photo or video that, within the story, is being accepted as fact.
 Not surprisingly, it's starting to move into Discredited Trope territory as people in general become casually familiar with digital manipulation.